UNESCO

 Sometimes on holiday, you reach a moment where you need a change.
 You’ve relaxed and devoured that book, and just fancy a fresh diversion to pique your interest before diving into the next blockbuster.

 Deeply ingrained in Britain's culture and history, the UK's UNESCO sites demonstrate pioneering Victorian industrial heritage and mining culture.
-In the south, Stonehenge and the Jurassic Coast make up the share of natural sites.
+Devon's Jurassic Coast and Northern Ireland's Giant's Causeway make up the share of natural sites.

 There are some impressive places on the list in France, as you can well imagine, such as Chatres Cathedral, the Palace of Versailles and the fortified city of Carcassone.
 So why not plan your next trip across the Channel to visit some of these sites, they’ve been given this status for a reason, so you know you’re in for a treat!

-We will be covering 452 of Europe's UNESCO sites over four blogs; sorted into northern, southern, western and central/eastern Europe starting with the northern states.
+We will be covering over 450 of Europe's UNESCO sites over four blogs; sorted into northern, southern, western and central/eastern Europe starting with the northern states.
 We hope to inspire more people to visit more UNESCO sites when travelling.

 As of November 2021, there are a whopping 58 UNESCO World Heritage Sites in Italy - more than in any other country in the world!
 The first site to be inscribed was the Rock Drawings in Valcamonica in 1979.